th-efool/PixelPlay/README.md

     - Dense output layer (activation="softmax")

 #### Phase 2: Fine-Tuning with Lower Learning Rate and Dropout Layer
+- **Learning Rate:** Adam optimizer with a learning rate of 0.000001
 - **Model Initialization:** Loaded the best model from Phase 1
 - **Dropout:** Added a `Dropout(0.15)` layer to prevent overfitting
 - **Dense Layers:** Final Dense output layer with softmax activation.